Georges034302/secure-dotnet-api-codeql/README.md

 > **Copilot Prompt:**
 > Modify the `.github/codeql/config.yml` for a .NET 8 project using CodeQL.
 > - Enable the `security-extended` query suite.
-> - Include support for custom queries in the `.github/codeql/queries` folder.
+> - Use the custom queries in the `.github/codeql/queries` folder.
 > - Set the source path to `UserApp/`.
 > - Ignore test folders and generated code.
 > - Use standard YAML formatting with proper indentation.